hoanirui/hoanirui.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi"
+title: "Yirui Huang"
-excerpt: "About"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I received a Master’s at University of Edinburgh in 2018, majoring in Artificial Intelligence.
-Before that, I went for undergraduate study in Canada and graduated with Honors Bachelor of Science in Computer Science and Mathematics in 2016.
+I received my Master’s in Artificial Intelligence at University of Edinburgh in 2018.
+I worked under Dr. Hugh Leather and Dr. Volker Seeker on gamification of Spaced Repeition Software in Android.
+I did my undergraduate at University of Toronto and graduated with Honors in Computer Science and Mathematics in 2016.

+My interest areas include Android development, applications of machine learning/deep learning to natural language processing.